Ukrainian units violate "bread ceasefire" with Donetsk Republic - command

 {{element.title}}{{element.heading}} {{element.date}}

-DONETSK, June 24. /TASS/.
-The Ukrainian units on Saturday have opened fire ten times on the self-proclaimed Donetsk People’s Republic (DPR) thus violating the recently agreed "bread ceasefire," the republic’s operations command said.
+DONETSK, June 25. /TASS/.
+The Ukrainian units over past 24 hours opened fire on twelve settlements in the self-proclaimed Donetsk People’s Republic (DPR) thus violating the recently agreed "bread ceasefire," the republic’s operations command said on Sunday.

-"From 00:00 we have fixed ten violations," the Donetsk News Agency quoted the command.
-"Over the past 24 hours, the Ukrainian Armed Forces 50 times violated ceasefire as they shelled districts of 21 settlements in the republic."
+"Over the past 24 hours, the Ukrainian Armed Forces 19 times violated ceasefire as they shelled twelve settlements in the republic," the Donetsk News Agency quoted the command’s representative.

 The defense authority added, the Ukrainian side used artillery, tanks, mortars, IFVs’ weapons and small arms.
-Two houses were damaged in Dokuchayevsk, and Vasilyevka remains in blackout.

-LuganskInformCenter said on Saturday referring to the republic’s militia that the Ukrainian military opened fire on territory of the self-proclaimed Lugansk People’s Republic (LPR) 35 minutes after the "bread ceasefire" began.

-"At 00:35, on June 24, they opened fire from Stanitsa Luganskaya on the area of Prince Igor’s monument," the militia said.
+One house was damaged in Trudovskiye.

 On Wednesday, Martin Sajdik, the special envoy of the OSCE chairman-in-office said ‘peace and quiet order’ would cover the entire harvesting season from June 24 through to August 31 and therefore the parties to the Minsk talks decided to call it a ‘bread ceasefire’.